irishakarpova/config-nested-tab-bar/README.md

 - html-to-react

-According to the GraphQL configuration the 'parentId' type defines set of tabs that belong to a up level tab bar.
+According to the GraphQL configuration, the 'parentId' type defines a set of tabs that belong to an up level tab bar.

 ```
 schema {